s3dev/pdvalidate/docs/source/pandas-validation/quickstart.rst

 Our first example shows how to validate a pandas Series with a few dates entered as strings.
-The strings will be automatically converted to datetimes before the validation is done.
-Warnings will then be issued and inform the user that values are invalid.
+The strings will be automatically converted to datetimes before they are validated.
+Warnings will then be issued and inform the user that some values are invalid.
 If `return_values` is set to ``True``, a pandas Series will be returned with the values converted to the datetime data type.